dylnb/esslli2015-monads/gsv/gsv-monad.md

   quite capture the modal dynamicity at the heart of the V part of GSV.

 * You can see that the entry for `◊φ` has no access to the modal state of play prior to its evaluation.
-The only thing it reads in is $g$, the current, local state of how discourse referents are allocated to variables.
+The only thing it reads in is `g`, the current, local state of how discourse referents are allocated to variables.
 So there will be no way for previous information about what the set of current *possibilities* is like to influence the denotation of `◊φ`.
 In particular,